metatronslove/abjad/README.md

 # abjad
 Abjad Calculation Macro Commands To Use Custom Functions For Google Sheets And LibreOffice Calc

+I DO NOT OFFER ANY CERTAIN CALCULATIONS; CHECK THE CODE AND REMOUNT YOUR FUNCTIONS TO REACH YOUR CERTAINITY !!!

 Function by function description of custom functions...
 ***
 ###         abjad("text to find abjad value"; abjad table code; shadda option; detail option)
 ***